A Heteroskedasticity-Robust Overidentifying Restriction Test with High-Dimensional Covariates: The Model and Treatment Effect Estimation

-\begin{assumption}[Tuning Parameters] Suppose the following conditions hold: \begin{enumerate}[(i)] \item The Lasso tuning parameters satisfy $\lambda_{\ell n}=C_{\ell} \sqrt{\log p / n}$ for $\ell=1,2$, where $\min \left\{C_{1}, C_{2 }\right\} \geq$ $C_\lambda$ with a sufficiently large absolute constant $C_\lambda$. \item The tuning parameters for the CLIME estimator in (\ref{eq:clime}) satisfy $\mu_{\omega} = C_\omega\sqrt{\log p/n}$ with a sufficiently large absolute constant $C_\omega$. \end{enumerate} \end{assumption} \begin{remark} Assumption \ref{as:asym} constructs the asymptotic scheme, which also imposes restrictions on the number of nonzero coefficients $s$.
-It bounds the estimation errors of the estimators.
-Assumption \ref{as:asym} further implies $(\log p)^{7} = o(n^{c_\nu})$ with $c_\nu=7/(7+\nu)\in(0,1)$, which is required for the Gaussian approximation property used for the M test in the next section.
-It also provides an asymptotic lower bound for the global IV strength $\|\gamma\|_2$.
+Assumption \ref{as:asym}(i) imposes the sparsity conditions by requiring an upper bound on $s$.
+Assumption \ref{as:asym}(i) further implies $(\log p)^{7} = o(n^{c_\nu})$ with $c_\nu=7/(7+\nu)\in(0,1)$, which is required for the Gaussian approximation property used for the M test in the next section.
+Assumption \ref{as:asym}(ii) provides an asymptotic lower bound for the global IV strength $\sqrt{\QAst(\gamma)} \asymp \|\gamma\|_2$.
 In classical low-dimensional IV models, strong IVs satisfy $\|\gamma\|_2\gg n^{-1/2}$.
-Here, we only need global, not individual, strength for high-dimensional $\gamma$; the latter is required in the literature on high-dimensional IV regression \citep{guo2018confidence,guo2018testing}.
-Assumption \ref{as:tuning} specifies the theoretical rates for the tuning parameters.
-These rates are commonly used in Lasso-based estimation and inference methods \citep{bickel2009simultaneous,javanmard2014confidence}. \end{remark} With the assumptions specified, we are ready to consider the asymptotic normality of our IQ estimator $\hbeta_A$. \begin{theorem} Suppose that Assumptions \ref{as:DecisionMatrix}-\ref{as:tuning} hold and $\pi=0$.
-Then,
+Under an exact sparse precision matrix with $q=0$ and constant sparsity indices $s_\omega$, $m_\omega$, and $s$, Assumption \ref{as:asym}(ii) becomes $\QAst(\gamma) \gg (\log p)^{7+\nu}/n$ and is almost equivalent to the strong IV condition $\|\gamma\|_2^2 \gg 1/n$ under low dimensions up to a logarithmic term.
+Here, we only need global, not individual, strength for high-dimensional $\gamma$; the latter is required for post-selection inference \citep{guo2018confidence,guo2018testing}.